Sony A7R III vs RX100 V

 Studio photographers will appreciate that the Sony A7R III (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the A7R III followed on from the Sony A7R II.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is the Sony A7R III better than the Sony RX100 V or vice versa?
 The listing below highlights the relative strengths of the two models.